-A Pacific Northwest-based pipe repair company is no stranger to innovation.
-Trenchless Pipe Repairs (TPR), located in Sumner, WA, has been taking on unique projects big and small across the region since it opened shop in 2011.
+A Pacific Northwest-based leader in sewer pipe rehabilitation is no stranger to innovation.
+This regional branch of Vortex Services, known formerly as Trenchless Pipe Repairs before its acquisition in January 2020, has been taking on unique projects big and small since opening shop in 2011 in Sumner, WA.

-Because it keeps busy completing municipal, commercial and industrial projects across Washington, Oregon and California, TPR understands the importance of having durable, effective and efficient equipment that will serve its business long-term.
+Because it keeps busy completing municipal, commercial and industrial projects across Washington, Oregon and California, Vortex Services understands the importance of having durable, effective and efficient equipment that will serve its business long-term.

-Recently, TPR decided to try out SpeedyLight+, the LED ultraviolet light fast-curing technology for laterals.
+Recently, Vortex Services decided to try out SpeedyLight+, the LED-based light-curing technology for small-diameter lines.
 The crew was tasked with curing a 100-foot-long, six-inch diameter pipe outside of a newly built, multi-family residence in Seattle.
-PRT’s Channel Development Manager Steve Webster joined them for the demo.
+PRT’s Business Unit Manager Steve Webster joined them for the demo.

-The process includes inverting or pulling a flexible felt or fiberglass liner inside the degraded pipe and inflating the liner to press against the inside walls.
-To cure and harden the pipe, the liner is exposed to ultraviolet light (UV).
+The relining process involves inverting or pulling a resin-impregnated felt or fiberglass liner inside the degraded pipe and inflating the liner against the inside walls.
+To cure and harden the liner, it is exposed to a specific wavelength of light.

-The advantages to LED UV curing compared to more traditional curing methods like hot water and steam are endless, Webster notes.
-LED UV curing is less disruptive to communities because it requires a smaller footprint when performing trenchless repairs, with no large trailers or trucks blocking roadways.
+The advantages to LED light curing compared to more traditional curing methods like hot water and steam are numerous, Webster notes.
+LED light curing is less disruptive because it requires a smaller footprint when performing trenchless repairs, with no large trailers or trucks blocking roadways.
 In addition, the process requires less time and consumes less energy than most other options.

-Nick Patrick, the founder of TPR, says the SpeedyLight+ will come in especially handy when his crew is working on projects with short deadlines.
-Because they focus closely on industrial and commercial markets—repairing pipes for places like hospitals and shopping malls that may be open 24 hours a day or close for minimal time—being able to complete the work without having to relocate occupants is ideal.
+Nick Patrick, the National and Global Product Manager at Vortex Companies, says the SpeedyLight+ will come in especially handy when his crews are working on projects with short deadlines.
+Because they focus on industrial and commercial markets—repairing pipes for places like hospitals and shopping malls that may be open 24 hours a day or close for minimal time—being able to complete the work without having to relocate occupants is ideal.

-UV LED curing also eliminates some of the safety risks, Patrick says.
+LED light curing also eliminates some of the safety and quality risks, Patrick says.

-“It takes a lot of safety factors out: wrong mixing of resins, training operators.
+“It takes a lot of safety factors out: mixing of resins, training operators.
 It takes out the boiler system—people getting burnt, dealing with water coming to the sites.
-Now we are just dealing with air,” he says.
+Now we are just dealing with air and light,” he says.

 Because the SpeedyLight+ uses a single-component resin, the risks associated with mixing resins are also erased, and any extra resin can be saved for future use.
 Roughly 15% of the mixture goes to waste with other curing methods, Patrick says.